A Guide to Touch Typing Techniques

 3. Typing Techniques: The Top Row

-Place your fingers in their default position on the home row, and look at the key above each of your fingers.
+Position – Place your fingers in their default position on the home row, and look at the key above each of your fingers.
 For “F” this will be the “R” key, for “J” it will be the “U” key, and so on.
 Each of your fingers should reach to the key directly above it, and start memorizing it.

 The only exception to this is your index fingers.
 They should be able to not only reach the “F” and “J” keys, but also the keys “G“, “H“, and the keys directly above those as well.
 This is because your index finger is the most mobile and it’s easier to cover a larger number of keys with it.

-Now start practicing until you know the top row just as well as the home row.
+Practicing – Practice this typing technique until you know the top row just as well as the home row.
 Now try practicing with a larger text, and you’ll discover that suddenly you’re able to type a large number of words, without looking at the keyboard.

 This is an impressive feat, but you’re still not done!
 You have a whole new row to learn, plus the numpad!